 Performance Measures and Results.
 Below is a summary of the annual cash incentive plan measures and goals approved by our Compensation Board Members, the relative weighting for each performance measure, the reasons why we consider each performance measure to be an important component of our pay-for-performance philosophy, and our results with respect to those measures.
-Consistent with our compensation philosophy, the 2016 annual cash incentive plan measures and goals were determined taking into consideration our strategic plan and were designed to be challenging, but also to discourage excessive risk-taking.
+Consistent with our compensation philosophy, the 2017 annual cash incentive plan measures and goals were determined taking into consideration our strategic plan and were designed to be challenging, but balanced and also discourage excessive risk-taking.
 Although these performance measures focus on shorter-term results, they have a counterbalancing effect on each other.
 They incentivize our Named Executive Officers to effectively meet rapidly changing market and business conditions and make appropriate business adjustments that benefit the long-term interests of our stockholders.

 In the first quarter of the year following the performance year, each Named Executive Officer's performance is carefully evaluated with respect to the applicable pre-established measures and goals to determine the earned value of the individual's annual cash incentive award, if any, within the established award opportunity range.
-For 2016, we achieved between target and maximum performance for normalized FFO and exceeded maximum performance with respect to fixed charge coverage, as summarized below.

-Due to Mr. Lillibridge's responsibility for the strategic focus, vision and overall leadership of our MOB operations, 40% of his 2016 cash incentive award was based on the 2016 financial performance of our MOB operations segment, 35% of his award was based on the company financial goals (normalized FFO per share (cash) and fixed charge coverage ratio in the same proportions reflected here), and 25% of his award was based on his 2016 individual performance goals.
+\ Due to Mr. Lillibridge's responsibility for the strategic focus, vision and overall leadership of our MOB operations, 40% of his 2017 cash incentive award was based on the 2017 financial performance of our MOB operations segment, 35% of his award was based on the company financial goals (normalized FFO per share (cash), liquidity coverage ratio and fixed charge coverage ratio in the same proportions reflected here), and 25% of his award was based on his 2017 individual performance goals.

-Normalized FFO Per Share (Cash)
+Normalized FFO Per Share

-Normalized FFO per share, excluding non-cash items, for the year ended December 31, 2016
+Normalized FFO per share, excluding non-cash items, for the year ended December 31, 2017